aantron/ocaml.org/data/planet/talex5/lambda-capabilities.md

 </li>
 <li>
 <p>If <code>a</code> has access to <code>b</code> and to <code>c</code>, then <code>a</code> can introduce them (e.g. by performing the function call <code>b c</code>).
-Note that there is no capability equivalent to making something &quot;world readable&quot;;
+Note that there is no capability equivalent to making something "world readable";
 to perform an introduction,
-you need access to both the resource being granted and to the recipient (&quot;only connectivity begets connectivity&quot;).</p>
+you need access to both the resource being granted and to the recipient ("only connectivity begets connectivity").</p>
 </li>
 <li>
 <p>Instead of passing the <em>name</em> of a resource, we pass a capability reference (pointer) to it,
-thereby proving that we have access to it and sharing that access (&quot;no designation without authority&quot;).</p>
+thereby proving that we have access to it and sharing that access ("no designation without authority").</p>
 </li>
 <li>
 <p>The caller of a function decides what it should access, and can provide restricted access by wrapping
 another capability, or substituting something else entirely.</p>
 <p>I am sometimes unable to install a messaging app on my phone because it requires me to grant it
 access to my address book.
-A capability system should never say &quot;This application requires access to the address book.
-Continue?&quot;;
+A capability system should never say "This application requires access to the address book.
+Continue?";
-it should say &quot;This application requires access to <em>an</em> address book; which would you like to use?&quot;.</p>
+it should say "This application requires access to <em>an</em> address book; which would you like to use?".</p>
 </li>
 <li>
 <p>A capability must behave the same way regardless of who uses it.
 When we do <code>f x</code>, <code>f</code> can perform exactly the same operations on <code>x</code> that we can.</p>
-<p>It is tempting to add a traditional policy language alongside capabilities for &quot;extra security&quot;,
+<p>It is tempting to add a traditional policy language alongside capabilities for "extra security",
-saying e.g. &quot;<code>f</code> cannot write to <code>x</code>, even if it has a reference to it&quot;.
+saying e.g. "<code>f</code> cannot write to <code>x</code>, even if it has a reference to it".
 However, apart from being complicated and annoying, this creates an incentive for <code>f</code> to smuggle <code>x</code> to another context with more powers.
 This is the root cause of many real-world attacks, such as click-jacking or cross-site request forgery,